Driving Our Children to Life Long Reading by Meg Leventhal

 Once I committed to holding my children responsible for their independent reading homework, I found some simple ways to incorporate it into our everyday routines more easily:

-- First and foremost, I stopped thinking about and calling independent reading Children should think about reading as entertainment, a way to relax, something to which they look forward.
+- First and foremost, I stopped thinking about and calling independent reading homework.
+Children should think about reading as entertainment, a way to relax, something to which they look forward.
 Daily choice reading should be viewed like a Habit of Mind – something successful people do.

 - Finding the time for reading is a challenge.
 For it to happen it needs to become a routine.
 I extended my children’s bed time for 30 minutes with the provision that they spend it in their beds reading.
 Suddenly, reading no longer felt like homework, but became a way to get out of going to bed so early.
 Any loss of sleep that has occurred has been well worth the reward.